mjcull/R4H2O/manuscript/casestudy01.md

 * `Zone`: The zone within the water system.
 * `Sample_Point`: The reference number of eh sample point.
 * `Result`: The result of the laboratory test.
-* `Units`: The units of the result.
+* `Units`: The units of the result (NTU).

 #### Inspect the data
 The next step is to see what is in the data.
 When you type the name of the variable, R will display all data in the console.
-This is not a practical way to inspect large sets.
+This is not a practical way to inspect large sets because the data quickly across across the screen.

 The `head` function only shows the first half dozen rows of the data, which prevents the screen from scrolling away.
-By the way, R also has the `tail` function, that shows the last rows of a data frame.
+R also knows the `tail` function, that shows the last rows of a data frame.

 The `View` function (note the capital V) opens the data in a separate read-only window.
 This is the most convenient way to inspect the data.
 You can also view the data this way by clicking on the variable name in the Environment tab.
+You cannot edit the data, but you can sort the information by column by clicking o the variable name.

 The `names` function only shows the names of the columns.
 You can also use this function to rename variables in a data frame.